 Properties and uses:

 The pulpy green fruits are dark brown when ripe.
 It is the seed inside, the walnut that is edible.
 The fruits are picked at the end of October.
-There are a number of varieties and cultivars which have been developed for cultivating fruit and improving quality and harvests( 'Franquette', and 'Marbot', etc).
 The wood is much sought after in cabinet making.
 Plant alone.